Saransh-cpp/MemeBoi/README.md

 1. Open the [deployment](https://meme-boii.herokuapp.com/).

-2. Add 'subreddit' you want to search after, for example `https://meme-boii.herokuapp.com/dankmemes` (won't work yet).
+2. Add `subreddit` you want to search after, for example `https://meme-boii.herokuapp.com/dankmemes` (won't work yet).

 3. Add the total number of memes out of which 1 random meme will be selected, for example `https://meme-boii.herokuapp.com/dankmemes/10`.